sharetribe/web-template/src/config/README.md

 These contain variables that are baked into the app on build time.
 This one imports currencySettings too.

-## Search only listings that are supported by transaction type
+## Search only listings that are supported by listing type

-SearchPage can restrict search results to listings with valid transactionType.
-Validity is defined by transactionTypes array in _configTransaction.js_.
+SearchPage can restrict search results to listings with valid listingType.
+Validity is defined by listingTypes array in _configListing.js_.

 However, it only works if you have set 'enum' type search schema for the following public data
-field: **_transactionType_**.
+field: **_listingType_**.

 You could even extend that validation to